gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 problems.

 It usually occurs when an unused sound device is used as default for ALSA.
-See [Advanced Linux Sound Architecture#Set the default sound card](Advanced_Linux_Sound_Architecture#Set_the_default_sound_card "Advanced Linux Sound Architecture#Set the default sound card"){.wikilink}.
+See [Advanced Linux Sound Architecture#Set the default sound card](Advanced_Linux_Sound_Architecture#Set_the_default_sound_card "wikilink").

 :   Affected games: Hotline Miami, Hotline Miami 2, Transistor

 ### PulseAudio & OpenAL: Audio streams cannot be moved between devices {#pulseaudio_openal_audio_streams_cannot_be_moved_between_devices}

-If you use [PulseAudio](PulseAudio "PulseAudio"){.wikilink} and cannot move an audio stream between sinks, it might be because recent OpenAL versions default to disallow audio streams from being moved.
+If you use [PulseAudio](PulseAudio "wikilink") and cannot move an audio stream between sinks, it might be because recent OpenAL versions default to disallow audio streams from being moved.
 Try to add the following to your `{{ic|~/.alsoftrc}}`{=mediawiki}:

 `[pulse]`\